uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 [Try it in the playground](https://uutils.org/playground/?cmd=cut+-f+1%2C4-2+fruits.txt).

-The caret can point *inside* an argument, at the exact character that broke the parse.
+The caret does not have to cover a whole argument.
+It can land on one character.

 Before: